restlabs/base-infra/ansible/app-1/README.md

     playbook/<PLAYBOOK>
 ```

-alternatively you can pass in the password using `-E`
+alternatively you can pass in the password using `-e`
 ```commandline
 ansible-playbook \
     -u scleft \